batleforc/NeoNet/README.md

 - Increment the past version depending on the choice made (path/minor/major)
 - Change the version in Cargo.toml
 - Generate the changelog
-- Trigger the pipeline that will create a draft with possible package
+- Trigger the pipeline that will create a draft
+- Push binaries to the draft
+- Build docker image

 #### If you want to undraft the release